wellscrosby/MRGHoloOcean/docs/usage/installation.rst

 Installation Location
 ---------------------

-By default, Holodeck will install packages local to your user profile.
+By default, HoloOcean will install packages local to your user profile.
 See :ref:`package-locations` for more information.

 Manually Installing a Package
 -----------------------------

 To manually install a package, you will be provided a ``.zip`` file.
-Extract it into the ``worlds`` folder in your Holodeck installation location (see :ref:`package-locations`)
+Extract it into the ``worlds`` folder in your HoloOcean installation location (see :ref:`package-locations`)

 .. note::